NinaCarlino/blog/source/2015/square-brackets-in-ruby.markdown

 array.send(:[]=, 3, "FOUR") # => "FOUR"

 # This is syntactically valid, but may make you unpopular with other developers:
-array.[]=(0, 'zero') # => "FOUR"
+array.[]=(0, 'zero') # => "zero"

 array # => ["zero", "two", :three, "FOUR"]

 ```

-people don't realize that an object doesn't need to be an Array descendant to take advantage of the square bracket syntax.
+Taking this realization one step further you will realize that a class doesn't need to be an Array or Hash descendant to take advantage of the square bracket syntax.

 Let's build a simple object to illustrate the possibilities: